The world turns on our every action, and our every omission, whether we know it or not.

 - 1 teaspoon black peppercorns or freshly ground peppercorn

 - Preheat oven to 400 F

-- In a heavy bottom pot, or dutch oven, saute diced onion, carrots, garlic and ginger in 2 T olive oil, until tender, about 5-7 minutes.
-Add 2-3 Tablespoons Berbere Spice mix and sauté 2-3 minutes.
-Add 1 cup lentils, 1 cup diced tomatoes, 1 tsp salt and 3 cups water, bring to a boil, cover, turn heat to low and let cook until al dente, about 30 minutes.
+- In a heavy bottom pot, or dutch oven, saute diced onion, carrots, garlic and ginger in 2 tablespoons olive oil, until tender, about 5-7 minutes.
+Add 2-3 tablespoons Berbere Spice mix and sauté 2-3 minutes.
+Add 1 cup lentils, 1 cup diced tomatoes, 1 teaspoon salt and 3 cups water, bring to a boil, cover, turn heat to low and let cook until al dente, about 30 minutes.